ac1apeyre/MOCAP/README.md

 _________________________________________________________________

-Paper and Slide Document Summary:
+Paper Summary and Slide Document Summary:

 The two main stages that involved in image processing and data collection are
 1) Depth Mapping